-An employee must immediately report in accordance with the procedures set out in this Policy when an employee:
+You must immediately report in accordance with the procedures set out in this Policy when you:

-If an employee becomes aware of, or suspects that bribery or a breach of this Policy has taken place, the employee must immediately report that information to the Anti Bribery Officer (an employee may report it confidentially in accordance with Valeura’s Reporting of Inappropriate Activity Policy).
+When you become aware of or suspect that bribery or a breach of this Policy has taken place, you must immediately report that information to the Anti Bribery Officer (you may report it confidentially in accordance with Valeura’s Reporting of Inappropriate Activity Policy).

 All reports will be treated in confidence and fully investigated with legal counsel.
 Every effort will be made to provide anonymity if it is requested, consistent with legal requirements to report to appropriate legal authorities or comply with investigations.

-Once an employee has reported a suspicion or concern, the matter should not be discussed with any person other than those responsible for investigating it until otherwise notified or the information is made public.
+Once you have reported a suspicion or concern, the matter should not be discussed with any person other than those responsible for investigating it until otherwise notified or the information is made public.

-An employee are entitled to raise concerns about the violations or potential violations of this Policy in confidence and without risk of reprisal.
-The “no retaliation” provisions in Valeura’s Code of Business Conduct and Ethics applies to reports made pursuant to this Policy and retaliation by anyone as a consequence of Valeura personnel or associated entities making a good faith report of a possible violation of the law or this Policy is strictly prohibited.
+You are entitled to raise concerns about the violations or potential violations of this Policy in confidence and without risk of reprisal.
+The no-retaliation provisions in Valeura’s Code of Business Conduct and Ethics applies to reports made pursuant to this Policy and retaliation by anyone as a consequence of Valeura personnel or associated entities making a good faith report of a possible violation of the law or this Policy is strictly prohibited.

 Non-compliance with this Policy may result in criminal or civil penalties which will vary according to the offence and could include imprisonment.
-Any employee acting in contravention of this Policy may also face immediate disciplinary action up to and including termination for cause.
+Anyone acting in contravention of this Policy may also face immediate disciplinary action up to and including termination for cause.